Crystal Eastman: Social efforts

-Social work pioneer and journal editor Paul Kellogg offered Eastman her first job, investigating labor conditions for The Pittsburgh Survey sponsored by the Russell Sage Foundation.
-Her report, Work Accidents and the Law (1910), became a classic and resulted in the first workers' compensation law, which she drafted while serving on a New York state commission.

-She continued to campaign for occupational safety and health while working as an investigating attorney for the U.S. Commission on Industrial Relations during Woodrow Wilson's presidency.
-She was at one time called the "most dangerous woman in America," due to her free-love idealism and outspoken nature.
+Social work pioneer and journal editor Paul Kellogg offered Eastman her first job: investigating labor conditions for The Pittsburgh Survey.
+Her report, Work Accidents and the Law (1910), became a crucial tool in the fight for occupation health and safety and an early weapon in the ongoing battle.
+In 1909, Justice Hughes, who at the time was governor of New York, appointed Eastman to the New York State Commission of Employee's Liability and Causes of Industrial Accidents, Unemployment and Lack of Farm Labor.
+The first woman to be appointed a commission member, she drafted the inaugural workers' compensation law.
+This model became the standard for the U.S. During Woodrow Wilson's presidency, she continued to campaign for occupational safety and health while working as an investigating attorney for the U.S. Commission on Industrial Relations from 1913 to 1914.
 She advocated for "motherhood endowments" whereby mothers of young children would receive monetary benefits.
 She argued it would reduce forced dependence of mothers on men, as well as economically empower women.

 Emancipation

-During a brief marriage to Wallace J. Benedict, which ended in divorce, Eastman moved to Milwaukee with him.
+Wallace J. Benedict was an insurance agent in Milwaukee, Wisconsin, and so when Eastman married him in 1911, she moved there after the wedding.
 There she managed the unsuccessful 1912 Wisconsin suffrage campaign.

-When she returned east in 1913, she joined Alice Paul, Lucy Burns, and others in founding the militant Congressional Union, which became the National Woman's Party.
-After the passage of the 19th Amendment gave women the right to vote in 1920, Eastman and Paul wrote the Equal Rights Amendment, first introduced in 1923.
+Divorcing in 1913, she returned east where she joined Alice Paul, Lucy Burns, and others in founding the militant Congressional Union for Woman Suffrage, which became the National Woman's Party.
+After the passage of the 19th Amendment gave women the right to vote in 1920, Eastman and Paul wrote the Equal Rights Amendment (ERA), first introduced in 1923.
 One of the few socialists to endorse the ERA, Eastman warned that protective legislation for women would mean only discrimination against women.
-Eastman claimed that one could assess the importance of the ERA by the intensity of the opposition to it, but she felt that it was still a struggle worth fighting.
-She also delivered the speech, "Now We Can Begin", following the ratification of the Nineteenth Amendment, outlining the work that needed to be done in the political and economic spheres to achieve gender equality.
+Eastman claimed that one could assess the importance of the ERA by the intensity of the opposition to it.
+However, she felt that it was still a struggle worth fighting.
+She also delivered the speech "Now We Can Begin" after the ratification of the Nineteenth Amendment;it outlined the work that needed to be done in the political and economic spheres to achieve gender equality.

 Peace efforts

 During World War I, Eastman was one of the founders of the Woman's Peace Party, soon joined by Jane Addams, Lillian D. Wald, and others.
 She served as president of the New York City branch.
 Renamed the Women's International League for Peace and Freedom in 1921, it remains the oldest extant women's peace organization.
-Eastman also became executive director of the American Union Against Militarism, which lobbied against America's entrance into the European war and more successfully against war with Mexico in 1916, sought to remove profiteering from arms manufacturing, and campaigned against conscription, imperial adventures and military intervention.
+Eastman also became executive director of the American Union Against Militarism, which lobbied against America's entrance into the European war and more successfully against war with Mexico in 1916.
+This group sought to remove profiteering from arms manufacturing and campaigned against conscription, imperial adventures, and military intervention.